 How are luteal phase defects treated?

-There are several ways to increase progesterone and improve ovulation quality to support the luteal phase.
+There are several ways to increase progesterone to support the luteal phase.
 We always recommend consulting your doctor to choose the best treatment path for you and your goals!

 Sometimes, natural remedies can help increase progesterone and the length of your luteal phase.
 Things like diet changes and seed cycling have proven to be effective.

 You can also try over-the-counter herbal supplements like vitex, maca, or ashwagandha.
 Sometimes progesterone creams or oils can do the trick — but be sure to get one that contains natural progesterone!

 If natural remedies aren’t working, your doctor may be able to offer prescription-strength progesterone supplements.
 If you’re interested in these, we recommend consulting your doctor.

 While luteal phase defect can make it more difficult to get pregnant, there are plenty of treatment options you can try!